If your activities involve drinking, plan ahead for a safe ride home. If you’ve been drinking at home, stay home and don’t drive.

 Police across the province look for impaired drivers at CounterAttack roadchecks during summer and winter.
 ICBC supports enforcement activities such as roadchecks to help make our roads safer for everyone.

-The price of impaired driving
+The cost of impaired driving

 B.C. has the toughest drinking and driving laws in Canada.
 If you’re caught driving impaired, you could face these penalties:

 You may also have to pay a

 If you crash while driving impaired, you're likely in breach of your insurance policy.
-That means you could be personally responsible for 100 per cent of the costs if you damage someone else's property or injure them.
+That means you could be personally responsible for 100 percent of the costs if you damage someone else's property or injure them.